dc-js/dc.js/docs/api-latest.md

 Convenience method to set the color scale to an Hcl interpolated linear scale with range `r`.

 #### .colorAccessor([colorAccessorFunction])
-Set or get color accessor function.
-This function will be used to map a data point on crossfilter group to a specific color value on the color scale.
-Default implementation of this function simply returns the next color on the scale using the index of a group.
+Set or the get color accessor function.
+This function will be used to map a data point in a crossfilter group to a color value on the color scale.
+The default function uses the key accessor.
 ```js
 // default index based color accessor
 .colorAccessor(function(d, i){return i;})